 As student employees, Graduate Assistants are required to complete the “UMS Academy” mandatory annual compliance training called “UMS Compliance Pathway for Employees and Student Employees” before starting their job duties.
 Instructions for accessing these trainings are included in each Graduate Assistant’s appointment letter.

-The Graduate Assistant Handbook will help you understand what to expect as a Graduate Assistant and provide you with all the information you need to know about your rights as a student; the policies and procedures you and your supervisors are expected to follow; and where to go for questions or concerns.
+The Graduate Assistant Handbook (PDF) will help you understand what to expect as a Graduate Assistant and provide you with all the information you need to know about your rights as a student; the policies and procedures you and your supervisors are expected to follow; and where to go for questions or concerns.
+Please note this document is updated on an annual basis.